 Personal and Legal Issues

 Students may work through the issues previously discussed, but may have personal issues that prevent them from being successful.
-Personal issues can disrupt the entire Environmental Workforce Development and Job Training (EWDJT) process of training, retention, and placement.
+Personal issues can disrupt the entire Environmental Workforce Development and Job Training (JT) process of training, retention, and placement.
 Several personal issues may need to be addressed to help students be successful in their training and employment.

 - Academic issues